READINGAgainst the Flow

 “The dream is still alive,” she says.
 “But right now, I’m learning so much — partnerships, contracts, proposal writing.
 The very things I would’ve gone to do in an MBA, I’m doing on the job.”

 Her story is far from over.
 But one thing is clear: wherever she goes next, Travers won’t just open doors.
 She’ll be building new ones.
-She knows that the future of Formula 1 belongs to those who redesign it.

-FOLLOW Toni cowan-brown
+FOLLOW Toni Cowan-Brown

 FOLLOW ESSES on instagram